Pat Pattle: Death over Piraeus Harbour

 At this time, other Hurricanes were already in action with Bf 110s from Zerstörergeschwader 26 (ZG 26).
 The Irish-born ace Joseph 'Timber' Woods (of 80 Squadron, distinct from Eric Joseph Woods who was flying in the same campaign in 33 Squadron) attacked a formation of Bf 110s positioned above him.
-One of the Bf 110s detached itself and dived on the RAF pilot.
-Pattle, instinctively knowing that the German had the advantage and the Hurricane pilot had acted foolishly, dived toward the Bf 110.
-He engaged the Bf 110, knowing he too would likely be followed and attacked from behind.
-He succeeded in shooting it down in flames, but not before it had fired at point-blank range into the Hurricane, with the same effect.
+One of the Bf 110s dived on the RAF pilot.
+Pattle dived toward the Bf 110 and shot it down in flames, but only after it had shot down the Hurricane.
 Woods died when his fighter crashed into the harbour.
-Pattle avoided a German counter-attack and climbed instead of attempting a dive, since the Bf 110s could out-dive the Hurricane.
-He fired into another Bf 110 and avoided a collision with a third.
+Pattle climbed and fired into another Bf 110, avoiding a collision with a third.
 No RAF pilot saw Pattle die for certain.
 Jimmy 'Kettle' Kettlewell, one of Pattle's unit, arrived on the scene moments after Pattle had scored his victory.
 He saw a lone Hurricane diving towards the sea, its pilot slumped forward over the controls and flames engulfing the engine compartment.
-Two Bf 110s were still firing at it.
-Seizing the opportunity, he engaged and shot one of them down watching it and the Hurricane hit the sea simultaneously.
-Kettle did not specify the fate of the German crew — the victory was his fifth, making him an ace.
-It is possible Kettlewell's victim was one of two 5./ZG 26 Bf 110s that were lost: Bf 110E (Werknummer 4272—factory number), Oberfeldwebel Georg Leinfelder and Unteroffizier Franz Beckel who were killed in action or Bf 110E (Werknummer 4299), Oberleutnant Kurt Specka and Günther Frank.
+Two Bf 110s were firing at it.
+He shot down one of them and it hit the sea at the same time as the Hurricane — the victory was Kettlewell's fifth, making him an ace.
+It is possible his victim was one of two 5./ZG 26 Bf 110s that were lost: Bf 110E (Werknummer 4272—factory number), Oberfeldwebel Georg Leinfelder and Unteroffizier Franz Beckel who were killed in action or Bf 110E (Werknummer 4299), Oberleutnant Kurt Specka and Günther Frank.
 A third Bf 110 crash-landed with severe damage.
 Kettlewell was shot down and wounded in the same battle.

-Surviving records show that the German claimants included Staffelkapitän Hauptmann Theodor Rossiwall and Oberleutnant Sophus Baagoe who were credited with kills against Hurricanes, taking their scores to 12 and 14 respectively.
-Baagoe would be killed in action within a month, on 14 May 1941.
-It cannot be known for certain which one shot down Pattle since three other German pilots made claims in the air battle.
-One of the 80 Squadron pilots involved in the battle, Roald Dahl, records five Hurricanes were downed in several air battles that day, with four pilots dying.
-One of those was Pattle.
+It is not known who killed Pattle.
+Records show that Staffelkapitän Hauptmann Theodor Rossiwall and Oberleutnant Sophus Baagoe were credited with kills against Hurricanes that day, taking their scores to 12 and 14 respectively.
+Baagoe was killed in action on 14 May 1941.
+Three other German pilots also made claims after the battle.
+An 80 Squadron pilot involved in the battle, Roald Dahl, said five Hurricanes were lost in several air battles that day, with Pattle and three other pilots killed.